 Planning to play sports?
 Taylor University has many options for athletes.
 See them all and learn more about life at Taylor University on the Student Life page.

 |Academic Calendar||4-1-4 (2 long terms separated by a month-long mini-term)|

 |Overall Acceptance Rate||70%|

 |Early Action Acceptance Rate||EA Offered but % not available|

 |Applicants Submitting SAT scores||76%|

-Let's take a closer look at each of these factors to get a better idea of what Taylor University offers and if it might be the right college for you.
+Let's take a closer look at these factors to get a clearer view of what Taylor University offers and if the college could be a good choice for you.

-About 89% of students who start at Taylor University come back the next year.
+About 89% of students who start at Taylor University return the next year.
 Taylor University's six-year graduation rate for undergrads is 78%.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Graduates in the class of 2021 had an average of $27,549 in student loans per borrower.
+The average student debt for graduates in the class of 2022 was around $24,096 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Taylor University seems like a school you want to apply to, click the heart button to save it to your college list.